-Dr. Lisa Amini is the Director of IBM Research Cambridge, which includes the newly announced MIT-IBM Watson AI Lab (http://mitibmwatsonailab.mit.edu).
-The MIT-IBM Watson AI Lab is dedicated to fundamental artificial intelligence (AI) research with the goal of propelling scientific breakthroughs in four research pillars: AI Algorithms, the Physics of AI, the Application of AI to industries, and Advancing shared prosperity through AI; all of which leverage and pioneer machine learning, deep learning, and machine reasoning algorithms.
+Dr. Lisa Amini is the Director of IBM Research Cambridge, which is also home to the MIT-IBM Watson AI Lab, and of IBM's AI Horizons Network.
 Lisa was previously Director of Knowledge & Reasoning Research in the Cognitive Computing group at IBM’s TJ Watson Research Center in New York, and she is also an IBM Distinguished Engineer.

 Lisa was the founding Director of IBM Research Ireland, and the first woman Lab Director for an IBM Research Global (i.e., non-US) Lab (2010-2013).
 In this role she developed the strategy and led researchers in advancing science and technology for intelligent urban and environmental systems (Smarter Cities), with a focus on creating analytics, optimizations, and systems for sustainable energy, constrained resources (e.g., urban water management), transportation, and the linked open data systems that assimilate and share data and models for these domains.